-SCM_QUEUES: path to the dynamic queues directory, by default ADFjobs will search the remote \$HOME/.scmgui file
+SCM\QUEUES: path to the dynamic queues directory, by default AMSjobs will search the remote \$HOME/.scmgui file

-SCM_OPENGL1_FALLBACK: Linux only (available since ADF2017).
-If set to be non-empty, the GUI will start in OpenGL 1.4 compatibility mode.
+SCM\OPENGL\SOFTWARE: Linux and Windows (available since AMS2020).
+If set to be non-empty, the GUI will use a software OpenGL implementation.
 See Using the GUI on a remote machine for more information.